Best Film for the Canon T50

-The Canon T50 takes 35mm film that is in metal canisters.
-It’s also the most often used film format and sometimes called 135 film.
+The Canon T50 takes 35mm film that is sold in canisters.
+In addition, it’s the most often used type of film and occasionally described as 135 film.

-The only other film format you are going to encounter is 120 or 220 film that is used by medium format cameras.
+The only other type of film you are likely to encounter is 120 or 220 film that is used with medium format cameras}.

-One of the terrific properties of film is that you can change the film you work with and get a different look to your images.
+One of the marvelous things about film is that you can change the film emulsion you use and get a fresh look to your photographs.

-Almost all available 35mm film on the market at this time has DX encoding.
-This will allow cameras to auto detect and set the ISO of the canister put in the camera.
+Virtually all new 35mm film offered for sale these days has DX encoding.
+This will allow cameras to automatically detect and set the ISO when the film is loaded.

-ASA (ISO) on the Canon T50 has to be set manually.
-Which means that DX-coding isn't going to make a difference.
+ASA (ISO) on the Canon T50 needs to be set manually.
+As a result DX-coding will not be of any use.

-You will find a variety of possibilities for where to develop 35mm film.
-For a more complete explanation of the choices have a look at my article on Where to Get Film Developed.
+There are limited choices for where to develop 35mm film.
+For a more complete explanation of the possibilities take a look at my article on Where to Develop Film.

-WARNING: Big box stores and pharmacies do not process film at the store.
-They mail film away to be processed by a 3rd party.
-Consequently, you won't get your developed negatives back.
+WARNING: Big box stores and pharmacies do not develop film at the store.
+They mail the film off to be developed by a separate company.
+As a consequence, you will not be given your negatives back.